7imbitz/Tripwire/README.md

 ## 🔍 Detection Improvements
 - Expanded SQL Error Fingerprints
-    - Added a broader dictionary of generic database error messages, mapped to their respective DBMS for more accurate detection.
+    - To add a broader dictionary of generic database error messages, mapped to their respective DBMS for more accurate detection.
 - Context-Aware Payload Injection:
     - _Numeric params_
         - break -> `1/0`